sal55/langs/Mcompiler.md

 The main applications M is used for are compilers, assemblers and interpreters.
 With those, full optimisation (tested by transpiling to C then using gcc or clang/llvm with `-O3`), might only make them 30-50% faster (that is, 23-33% less runtime).
 With compilers and assemblers, typical runtimes are only 0.1 seconds anyway.

-#### Number of Passes

-The normal source -> EXE path has 7 intermediate representations.
-That sounds a lot.
-I looked at a 20-year-old compiler, and that had only 3: `AST1 -> AST2 -> MCL`, because there was no separate name resolve pass, and it generated ASM only.
-MM generating ASM would adds 2 passes.

-The binary backend adds two more.
-But here it can't be directly compared with other compilers if they only go as far as ASM or even stop at LLVM IR.